ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 ---

 ## Data Table - QR Destination IPs (First 10)
-The following is an example of QRadar Destination IP datatable populated with the information related to Destination IPs associated with the Offense.
+The following is an example of QRadar Destination IP data table populated with the information related to Destination IPs associated with the Offense.

  ![screenshot: dt-qr-destination-ips-first-10-events](./doc/screenshots/dt-qr-destination-ips-first-10-events.png)